Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 - Cattle trader produces grain and sheep, together with cattle or horses.

-- Potter can convert clay into food and peat depending on the number of pottery wheels.
+- Potters can convert clay into food and peat depending on the number of pottery wheels.

 - Master can improve your tools by moving one of your tool markers.